Gardenhouse

 Getting a stage3 tarball

-The stage3 tarball is expected to be stored in the root of the Gardenhouse repository with the name stage3-seed.tar.xz.
+The stage3 tarball is expected to be stored in the root of the Florist repository with the name stage3-seed.tar.xz.

 Creating the profile directory and config

-The profile directory is essentially just a regular Gentoo profile, Gardenhouse uses make.defaults to source further options that do not apply directly to portage.
+The profile directory is essentially just a regular Gentoo profile, Florist uses make.defaults to source further options that do not apply directly to portage.

 Populating the profile directory with portage configs